Penarth Athletic Club

 Penarth Athletic Club has traditionally been home to clubs in four different sports – rugby, hockey, cricket and lacrosse (currently dormant) – with participants and followers from across all four disciplines involved in a year-round social scene.

-The club has used grants and available funding wisely during the pandemic period to turn it into an exciting local venue for functions and sporting occasions alike.
+The club used grants and available funding wisely during the pandemic period to turn it into an exciting local venue for functions and sporting occasions alike.

 “I was here the other day looking out across the field and we had cricket matches going on and rugby training taking place at the same time,” says Mike.
 “The whole place was buzzing with activity and I thought to myself, ‘this is what a club like ours is all about’.”